086290-xyz/tchb/docs/zh_CN/contortion_barre.md

 weights, but if you don't have someone to assist you you can use it too, even if it'll be more difficult to get into the positions in the beginning.
-The combination of your imagination, gravity and an assistant is unbeatable and will help you improve your flexibility and strenght much faster than you think.
+The combination of your imagination, gravity and an assistant is unbeatable and will help you improve your flexibility and strength much faster than you think.
 If you have weights of the kind used in aerobics or fitness here's the chance to make use of them, but if you don't have any weights have your assistant help gravity a bit by **very